 Even though dogs are technically classified as omnivores, meaning they can survive on both meat and/or plants, their history and bodies tell us a different story.
 We argue that dogs are scavenging carnivores.

-They roam for food and eat what is available.
-Dogs can survive on plant materials and minimal animal protein if they have to, but they will thrive on a meat-rich diet.
+They roam for raw prey and eat what is available.
+Dogs can survive on plant materials if they have to, but they will thrive on a diet made from minimally processed animal protein.

 4. Your Dog Eats Like a Carnivore

 To help you better understand the benefits of feeding the best raw diet for dogs, you need to know how your dog digests pet food.
 Here are some physical features that support the idea that dogs are carnivores by nature: